MadLadSquad/MadLadSquadSite/desktop.md

 More information about the subproject can be found [here](https://madladsquad.com/untitled-desktop/subprojects/i18n).

 ### A great distribution experience
-Through tools, such as [pkggen](https://pkggen.madladsquad.com), the UntitledDesktopEnvironment is being built to be distributed as widely as possible in a sustainable matter.
+Through tools such as [pkggen](https://pkggen.madladsquad.com), the UntitledDesktopEnvironment is being built to be distributed as widely as possible in a sustainable manner.

 ### A great theming experience
 We aim to achieve a great theming experience in the following ways:

 1. We use a simple YAML format for themes
-1. Themes are minimal and only cover colours and sizes of some elements(in contrast to Gnome CSS files)
+1. Themes are minimal and only cover colours and sizes of some elements (in contrast to GNOME CSS files)
 1. Restricting theming only to the colours and scaling of an application
-1. Multi-directional compatibility tools for converting themes between the theme formats of other desktops:
+1. Multidirectional compatibility tools for converting themes between the theme formats of other desktops:
-    - They allow us to use the large collection of already available GTK and QT themes
+    - They allow us to use the large collection of already available GTK and Qt themes
-    - They allow us to generate GTK and QT themes on the fly, so that the user doesn't have to deal with matching and setting them separately
+    - They allow us to generate GTK and Qt themes on the fly, so that the user doesn't have to deal with matching and setting them separately
 1. Themes have full inheritance: an application can use the root global theme or inherit from another application's
 1. Themes are not forced on developers: Turning off theming support doesn't require an action from the developer when using